Pod-Point/laravel-aws-pubsub/README.md

 **The Sub**

-This part is pretty straight forward, we simply have to listen to these messages pushed to an SQS queue and act upon.
+This part is pretty straight forward, we simply have to listen to these messages pushed to an SQS queue and act upon them.
 The only difference here is that we don't use the default Laravel SQS driver as the messages pushed are not following Laravel's classic JSON payload for queued Jobs/Events pushed from a Laravel application.
 The messages from SNS are simpler.

 ## Prerequisites